charltonaustin/blog-hugo/content/posts/2025_05_06_unlock_diversity_in_startups.md

 3. **Improved Communication and Collaboration**: Although diverse teams may require higher levels of communication, this can actually be an asset for early-stage companies.
 As team members work to understand and appreciate one another's differences, they develop stronger communication skills and foster a more collaborative and inclusive work environment.
-This is particular true with start-ups where you often do not have good product market fit and the increased communication can help the team find.
+This is particularly true with start-ups where you often do not have good product market fit and the increased communication can help the team find product-market fit.

 # Strategies for Building a Diverse Team: